mulesoft-assets/template-sfdc2sfdc-contact-bidirectional-sync/README.md

 ...

 ## businessLogic.xml<a name="businesslogicxml"/>
-This file holds the functional aspect of the kick , directed by one flow responsible of conducting the business logic.
+This file holds the functional aspect of the template , directed by one flow responsible of conducting the business logic.
 ...